2025-2026 Academic Catalog

 Students will explore a wide variety of sculptural materials, methods, and strategies in a studio art context.
 Students will explore sculpture concepts, form, and technique through production and critique of artworks, as well as address theories and histories of visual representation through readings and discussion.
 All students are encouraged to participate, even those with little or no background in the visual arts.
 This course is not open to majors or minors in the Department of Art and Design.

 VAF 232.
-Sculpture I. 3 Hours
+Introduction to Sculpture.
+3 Hours

 Consideration of forms as a means of developing an understanding of mass, shape, and control of medium.
 The use of various materials such as wood, plaster, and clay, with emphasis on integrating material with personal expression.